-The latest technical requirements, including hardware, compatible browsers, operating systems, etc. can be online at Online Learning Requirements.
-A functional broadband internet connection, such as DSL, cable, or Wi-Fi is necessary to maximize the use of online technology and resources.
+The latest technical requirements, including hardware, compatible browsers, operating systems, etc. can be online at https://lit.edu/online-learning/online-learning-minimum-computer-requirements.
+A functional broadband internet connection, such as DSL, cable, or WiFi is necessary to maximize the use of online technology and resources.